roots/docs/docs/trellis/master/ssh-keys.md

 This page reviews how to configure SSH users for the `server.yml` and `deploy.yml` playbooks.
 If you are looking for general SSH configuration options, see the [`sshd` role `README.md`](https://github.com/roots/trellis/tree/master/roles/sshd) .

-If you will be the only person provisioning and deploying, and your SSH public key is available at `~/.ssh/id_rsa.pub`, you will probably not need to modify the Trellis defaults for `users`.
+If you will be the only person provisioning and deploying, and your SSH public key is available at `~/.ssh/id_rsa.pub`, you probably won't need to modify the Trellis defaults for `users`.

 ## The `users` Dictionary